 1. Review last year’s (and the year before that, and the year before that’s…) holiday season.

 How did it perform for you overall?
 What worked well and what didn’t work at all?
 Also take a look at what your competitors did last year.
 Set your benchmark to measure this year’s success against.
 This will be the starting point for you to…

 2. Develop your strategy and goals for the season.

-This will include thinking through what types of communication you will send and at what frequency, as well as, determining whether you will need to redesign your template (you could even consider holiday-specific templates).
+Think through what types of communication you will send and at what frequency, and determine whether you will need to redesign your template (you could even consider holiday-specific templates).
 Be prepared to dedicate more resources to email marketing during the season and set specific goals for yourself based on the benchmarks set by previous years.
 Most importantly, start planning early so that come September, you are miles ahead of your competition.

 3. Build out your communication strategy.

 As part of your strategy session, develop personas and/or profiles of your subscribers and build a plan for what messaging will resonate best with each segment.
 You should also be thinking about how to communicate your sales and promotions during this period.
 Will you hint at upcoming sales or include shipping countdowns, for example?
 Also consider some goodwill gestures like saying “Thank You” and showing appreciation for your subscribers.

 After determining what you will say, you need to determine when you will say it.
 When’s the right time to introduce gift registry, for instance?
 Does it make sense to step up frequency, and if so, when?

 5. Plan your pre-holiday messaging & preference push.